mattcuk/IRtranslator/README.md

 # IRtranslator
 Arduino IR Translator.
 Converts incoming IR codes from one manufacturer to another.
-You can use the Arduino source code to define the inbound IR codes you want to capture & have another IR code sent out.
+You can alter the Arduino sourcecode to define the inbound IR codes you want to capture & have another IR code sent out.
 This lets you translate from one manufacturer to another.

 This is something I wanted to do when the Fire TV equipment control feature didn't have my model of speakers (Edifier R1855DB)in their list.
 None of the other models worked, and I didn't hold out much hope at having the them added, especially when Edifier themselves said *"Our remotes use custom IR codes that can not be inputted into a universal remote"*.
 And, *"information about the IR code is not open to the public"*.